-The Seaside Writers Conference is proud to offer two scholarships to students from the University of Mississippi MFA program every year, and we are also proud to be nearly doubling our financial aid this year with TWO Fiction Fellowships, ONE Poetry Fellowship, and ONE CNF Fellowship, as well as ONE CNF/Fiction Scholarship, and ONE Scholarship for Veterans.
+The Seaside Writers Conference is proud to offer two scholarships to students from the University of Mississippi MFA program every year, and we are also proud to be nearly doubling our financial aid this year with TWO Fiction Fellowships, ONE Poetry Fellowship, as well as ONE CNF/Fiction Scholarship, and ONE Scholarship for Veterans.
 Applications for the 2017 conference have closed, but check back often for 2018 conference information.

 Don’t forget: AWP members can apply for $500 scholarships* through their site: AWP Member Scholarships